Canon 40D vs 80D

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
+Both the 40D and the 80D have been discontinued, but can regularly be found used on eBay.
+The 40D was replaced by the Canon 50D, while the 80D was followed by the Canon 90D.
 Further information on the features and operation of the 40D and 80D can be found, respectively, in the Canon 40D Manual (free pdf) or the online Canon 80D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 40D or the Canon 80D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.